1. BENEFITS GENERAL STATEMENT

 9. EDUCATIONAL BENEFITS

 Eligibility for educational benefits for employees starts at the beginning of the term after the start of regular full-time employment.
 The employee’s immediate family members (spouses/domestic partner and/or dependent children) are eligible for educational benefits after one year of continuous full-time employment.
-“Children” refers to those individuals who are claimed as “dependent” exemptions on the parental federal tax return AND meet the criteria of dependent as defined by Federal Student Aid Regulations.
+“Children” refers to those individuals who meet the criteria of dependent as defined by Federal Student Aid Regulations.
 Children must be considered dependent each year that the student is enrolled at Simpson College and receiving the educational benefits.
-For the degree-seeking student (spouse/domestic partner or dependent children), tuition remission will be granted for a maximum of eight semesters plus two May terms and up to 20 summer credits for a total of 152 hours.
-The maximum available hours will be reduced by any transfer hours that are accepted toward a degree program resulting from attendance at a tuition exchange college.
+For the degree-seeking student (spouse/domestic partner or dependent children), tuition remission will be granted for a maximum of eight semesters plus four May terms and up to 20 summer credits or a total of 164 credits.
+The maximum available credits will be reduced by any transfer credits that are accepted toward a degree program resulting from attendance at a tuition exchange college.
 Tuition remission benefits will be restricted to a maximum of a six-year period from the original enrollment date.

 1) Dependents eligibility